wwarthen/RomWBW/Source/Images/d_nzcom/ReadMe.txt

 document  contained in the Doc/CPM directory of the RomWBW distribution.
 This document is a supplement to the primary documentation.
-Additionally, please review the file called RELEASE.NOT on this disk which contains a variety of updates regarding the NZ-COM distribuition.
+Additionally, please review the file called RELEASE.NOT on this disk which contains a variety of updates regarding the NZ-COM distribution.

 The starting point for the disk content was the final official release of NZ-COM which is generally available on the Internet.
 A minimal